-The demonization of the Ugaritic warrior-goddess Anat*
+The Demonization of the Ugaritic Warrior Goddess Anat*

-Introduction -Anat and the phenomenon of the warrior goddesses
+Introduction ⸺ Anat and the Phenomenon of the Warrior Goddesses

-Anat, the Ugaritic goddess of war and hunt, is one of the extraordinary goddesses in the multicultural phenomenon of female figures portrayed as powerful and violent warriors in various pantheons of the Ancient Near East.
-This phenomenon is particularly striking in patriarchal cultures where women's roles in society are typically confined to the domestic sphere.
+Anat, the Ugaritic goddess of war and hunting, is one of the extraordinary cases of female figures who are portrayed as powerful and violent warriors in the Ancient Near East.
+This phenomenon is particularly striking in patriarchal cultures where women’s roles in society are typically confined to the domestic sphere.

 This essay focuses on the goddess Anat and the question of the ambivalent attitude towards her actions and behavior in the Ugaritic mythological, epic, and ritual-cultic texts.
-On the one hand, she is worshiped as a glorified female warrior, while on the other hand, she is criticized/reproached for her bellicosity and extreme violence.
-The explicit, implicit, and implied criticism expressed in various descriptions that portray her negatively leads to demonizing her image and persona.
-In ancient traditional societies, the feminine social status and roles were restricted to the domestic, familial sphere.
-Compared to the stereotyped feminine representations in these societies, the model of a warrior female figure such as the Ugaritic Anat, the Mesopotamian Inanna/Ishtar, or the Egyptian Hathor/Sekhmet/Sakhmet is a remarkable and outstanding occurrence.
-The most significant characteristic of these warrior goddesses' imagery is the 'gender role reversal,' expressed in their independent behavior, actions, free movement, and freedom of speech.
-These goddesses represent a nondomestic female goddess and exemplify the crossing of gender lines.
-Regardless of the many differences between the various warrior goddesses, they share similar aspects and imagery.
-By reexamining Anat's descriptions compared to those of other mythical warrior goddesses with demonic portrayals, this study might contribute to a better interpretation and comprehension of the needs, causes, and purposes that led to the presentation of their image and functions in such great contrast to the other goddesses in the pantheons and to the stereotypical image of the earthly female.
-Most importantly, this comparative study could shed more light on the significance, symbolic meaning, and life-setting 'Sitz in Leben' of Anat's demonic imagery in Ugaritic culture.
+On the one hand, she is worshiped as a glorified female warrior, while on the other hand, she is reproached for her bellicosity and extreme violence.
+The explicit, implicit, and implied criticism expressed in various descriptions that portray her negatively leads to the demonization of her persona.
+In ancient traditional societies, feminine roles were restricted to the domestic, familial sphere and this was reflected in the social status of women.
+Compared to the stereotypical feminine representations in these societies, the model of the female warrior, such as the Ugaritic Anat, the Mesopotamian Inanna/Ishtar, or the Egyptian Hathor/Sekhmet is quite remarkable.
+The most significant characteristic of these warrior goddesses is the “gender role reversal”, expressed in their free and independent behaviors, actions, and speech.
+These goddesses represent the non-domestic female and exemplify the crossing of gender lines.
+Despite the many differences between the various warrior goddesses, they have many more aspects in common.
+By reexamining descriptions of Anat in comparison with those of other mythical warrior goddesses who were portrayed demonically, this study will contribute to a better understanding of the reason for the presentation of these goddesses in a manner that contrasted so greatly with the stereotypical images of other goddesses in these pantheons.
+Most importantly, this comparative study will shed more light on the significance, symbolic meaning, and Sitz in Leben of Anat’s demonic imagery in Ugaritic culture.
 The comparative analysis is conducted with the awareness that these female figures belong to different cultures with different social systems, religious beliefs, political structures, and mythologies.

-The goddess Anat
+The Goddess Anat